A Simple 12 Step Guide to Write an Effective Test Summary Report with Sample Test Summary Report Template:

 Step #7) Lessons Learned

 <This section is used to describe the critical issues faced and their solutions (how they were solved during the Testing).
 Lessons learned will help to make proactive decisions during the next Testing engagement, by avoiding these mistakes or finding a suitable workaround>

 Step #8) Recommendations

 <Any workaround or suggestions can be mentioned here>

-- Admin control for defect management tool can be given to Offshore Test manager for providing access to Testing team.
+- Admin control for defect management tools can be given to Offshore Test manager for providing access to the Testing team.

 - Each time the onsite Admin need not be contacted for requests whenever they arise, thereby saving time due to the geographical time zone difference.

 Step #9) Best Practices

 <There will be a lot of activities done by the Testing team during the project.
 Some of them could have saved time, some proved to be a good & efficient way to work, etc. These can be documented as a ‘Value Add’ to showcase to the Stakeholders>

 - A repetitive task done manually every time was time-consuming.
 This task was automated by creating scripts and run each time, which saved time and resources.

 - Smoke test cases were automated and the scripts were run, which ran fast and saved time.

 - Automation scripts were prepared to create new customers, where a lot of records need to be created for Testing.

 Step #10) Exit Criteria